 Then, using a bit, drill a pilot hole for your lag bolt.
 The pilot hole should be slightly smaller than the actual screw.
 It also needs to be deep enough to fit the entire screw.

-Once your hole is ready, fasten the bolt and use a power drill to tighten.
+Once your hole is ready, fasten the bolt and tighten.
 This will secure your bolt, leaving it strong and sturdy.

 Drilling the Perfect Pilot Hole

 A key part of lag bolt installation is drilling the perfect pilot hole.
 The pilot hole will nestle the screw, making sure it remains securely in place.
 Without a perfect pilot hole, your project could collapse or cause damage to your materials.